-- The Armored Closet Gay Bachelor: Pretends to be one of the other types to explain why they're single, but it's really just a cover.
-The term "confirmed bachelor" is sometimes used winkingly as a euphemism for this, although its broader definition is the original one and still widely-used.
+- The Closet Gay Bachelor: Pretends to be one of the other types to explain why they're single, but it's really just a cover.
+The term "confirmed bachelor" is often used winkingly as a euphemism for this, although its broader definition is the original one and still widely used.

-- The Lost Love Bachelor: This character might have considered marriage, but their preferred partner is unavailable (either deceased, married to another, or just uninterested) and they are unwilling to settle for another.
+- The Lost Love Bachelor: This character might have considered marriage, but their preferred partner is unavailable (either deceased, married to another, of the wrong orientation, or just uninterested) and they are unwilling to settle for someone else.
 May seize on a He-Man Woman Hater attitude as an excuse, similar in some ways to the above.

 - The Casanova Bachelor: On the flip side, they may like the opposite sex just fine and either prefer the single lifestyle or Really Get Around and enjoy variety a little too much to settle down with just one person.
 Or in the case of the Casanova Wannabe, they may just aspire to this.

 - The Commitmentphobic Bachelor: Somewhere in the middle, this character enjoys romance but has issues that keep them from getting all the way down the aisle.
 May overlap with Serial Romeo or In Love with Love, especially if they believe that marriage would somehow kill the spark between them and their amore.